Chuck McCann

 Charles John Thomas McCann (September 2, 1934 – April 8, 2018) was an American actor, comedian, puppeteer, commercial presenter and television host.
+His career spanned over 70 years.
 He was best known for his work in presenting children's television programming and animation, as well as his own program The Chuck McCann Show and he also recorded comedy parody style albums.

 Career

-Early work
+Early life and career

-In 1958, at the age of 23, Chuck McCann portrayed a very convincing Oliver Hardy opposite Dick Van Dyke as Stan Laurel on The Dick Van Dyke show.
-They had previously done the sketch in the late 1950s on The Gary Moore Show before either actor was well known.

-McCann worked his way up to regional star status by apprenticing on a number of other children's shows, such as Captain Kangaroo in the 1960s.
+McCann was born in Brooklyn, New York, to Valentine J. McCann (whose father had performed in Buffalo Bill’s Wild West) and the former Viola Hennessy.
+McCann started doing radio voiceovers at the age of six.
+By the time he was 12 years old, he founded a fan club for Laurel and Hardy and did impressions of Oliver Hardy.
+He worked his way up to regional star status by apprenticing on a number of children's shows, such as Captain Kangaroo.
+McCann got his big break performing on The Sandy Becker Show on WABD after the original host vacationed to South America.
 The best-selling The First Family, an early 1960s LP record album which lampooned the newly elected United States President John F. Kennedy and his family, included McCann among its voices.